dougbutner/web-4/README.md

 ___

 # Time-issued cryptocurrency (Time Tokens)

-Time tokens may be distributed to users' wallets periodically as time passes, or offered to be claimed manually.
+Time tokens may be offered or directly distributed to users' wallets periodically as time passes, or offered to be claimed manually.
 They work by hashing a unique personal identifier (address) with a time identifier, linking each token to a **person and a span of time**.

 These tokens provide the user with a function or action.
 The action burns the token, which may cause some change in the state of a system, minting of another token, or any other action.